Skip to content

 protected redrawOnlySubViews(): this;

-Iterates through subViews and executes their redraw().
+Iterates through subViews and executes redraw() on each.

 chain()